TonyBUK/AoC/2022/Day04/readme.md

 Testing this is really just a permutation of what we did in Part 1.
 So if we focus on testing whether Range 1 intersects with Range 2, we just need to check either the start or the end exists in Range 2, meaning:

-  if (range1.start >= range1.start AND
+    IF (range1.start >= range1.start AND
         range1.start <= range2.end) OR
       (range1.end   >= range2.start AND
         range2.end   <= range2.end)

       Range 1 Intersect with Range 2

     ELSE

       Range 1 does not Intersect with Range 2

     END

 So all we need to check now is that Range 2 Intersects with Range 1 and OR them right?
 Nope, we're all done.
 It's impossible for Range 2 to intersect with Range 1 without Range 1 also intersecting with Range 2.